 If it’s hot outside, I can see you rolling your eyes right now.
 I get it.
 I also like to be able breath & not soak my helmet, so you have to pick & chose which options will work for you.

 If you want the best wind noise reduction without having to buy a new helmet, a quick solution could be to close the air vents that you have open on your helmet.
 The tighter seal will make for a slightly quieter ride by keeping the wind out & not swirling around in your helmet.

 Even if you do this to give yourself a break from the noise for a bit can help make your motorcycle helmet quieter – even if temporarily.

 5. Get a Windscreen

-But when placing a windscreen, you must be careful with its height because some combinations of the helmet, rider, and windscreen height can increase wind noise called wind buffeting.
-The right size & height will make it a better wind deflector altogether because stopping wind from hitting your helmet is a sure-fire way to make your motorcycle helmet quieter overall!
+So look-out for the right height because some combinations of the helmet, rider, and windscreen height can increase wind noise called wind buffeting.
+The right size & height of the windscreen will make it a better wind deflector altogether because stopping wind from hitting your helmet is a sure-fire way to make your motorcycle helmet quieter overall!